This easy Focaccia bread with cherry tomatoes and thyme is the perfect accompaniment to so many dishes – it’s very simple to make at home.

 I started making it this way years ago and my husband absolutely loved it.

-How to make easy Focaccia Bread with cherry tomatoes and thyme
+How to make this easy Focaccia Bread with cherry tomatoes and thyme

 You just need a few very simple ingredients to make Focaccia bread.